OrbicCode/Dew-It/README.md

 ## Future Plans

 Now that I have developed this project in JavaScript.
 I want to translate this into a React project using Vite as it is only a one-page app.

+More on this to come soon...